-In case a company goes through a transition process such as unlisted to listed or change in nature of business, the corporate identification number will have changes to represent the latest information of the business or the company.
-This can be done via getting in touch with the Registrar of Company, ROC who is in charge of the registration of CIN.
+Suppose a company goes through a transition process such as unlisted to listed or change in nature of business.
+In that case, the CIN will have changed to represent the latest information about the business or the company.

 FAQs about CIN

-The full form of CIN is the Corporate Identification Number or Corporate Identity Number that is given by the Registrar of Companies, ROC.
+The full form of CIN is the Corporate Identification Number or Corporate Identity Number given by the Registrar of Companies, ROC.

-Corporate Identification Number, CIN is a unique identification number given to every business or company to understand the nature of the business, the transactions conducted by the business, and for ease of keeping track of all the companies out there.
+A corporate Identification Number, CIN is a unique identification number given to every business or company to understand the business's nature and transactions and keep track of all the companies out there.
 It is like a unique ID card given to employees of a company.

-In case a company or a business does not comply with a Corporate Identification Number, CIN there is a penalty of INR 1000 per day every day till the default continues but the maximum amount for the penalty is INR 1,00,000.
+Suppose a company or a business does not comply with a Corporate Identification Number, CIN.
+In that case, there is a penalty of INR 1000 per day every day till the default continues, but the maximum amount for the penalty is INR 1,00,000.

 A company uses the CIN for the following: